US to deploy thousands of additional troops to the Middle East, officials say

 One official said the troops were departing the United States' West Coast about three weeks ahead of schedule.

-WASHINGTON: The United States military is deploying thousands of additional Marines and sailors to the Middle East, three US officials told Reuters on Friday (Mar 20).
+WASHINGTON: The United States military is deploying thousands of additional Marines and sailors to the Middle East, three US officials told Reuters on Friday (Mar 20), as the US-Israeli war on Iran reached the three-week mark.

+No decision had been made to send troops into Iran itself, the officials told Reuters, but they will build up the capacity for future operations in the region.

 The deployments of the USS Boxer, along with its Marine Expeditionary Unit and accompanying warship, come as Reuters reported that President Donald Trump's administration was considering deploying thousands of US troops to reinforce its operation in the Middle East.